cplmakerlab/cplmakerlab.github.io/_site_pages/materials.md

 header_image:
 ---

 Want to make something out of plastic on the 3D printer?
 Or lasercut a piece of wood or acrylic?
 Check out our list of approved materials and prices below.
-We stock a variety of wood types and different material colors, please contact us for more information.
+We stock a variety of wood types and different material colors, please contact us for more detailed information.
 You can use your library card to purchase materials from us, or purchase your own approved materials (please bring a receipt) from a vendor such as [Inventables](http://inventables.com){: target="_blank" rel="noopener"}, [Peterson Brothers](http://petersenplastics.com/){: target="_blank" rel="noopener"}, or [Johnson Plastics](https://www.jpplus.com/){: target="_blank" rel="noopener"}.

 ### Materials Price List